Application Process

 How to Frame the Pitch

 The most effective bank pitches are structured as a one-page executive summary that answers: who we are, what we need, why we need it, how we'll repay it, and what secures it.
 Bankers process dozens of loan requests monthly — a clear two-paragraph narrative that answers those five questions puts you ahead of most applicants.
 Lead with your business track record: years in operation, revenue trajectory, and gross margin.
 Then state the specific purpose: "We need $400,000 to purchase CNC equipment for a new contract with [customer]."
 Then show the repayment math: "Our current DSCR is 1.48x; with this additional debt, projected DSCR is 1.31x."
 Finally, state the collateral and guarantee: "The equipment secures the loan; I am providing a full personal guarantee."
-According to the Federal Reserve's Small Business Credit Survey, the most common reason for bank loan denials is insufficient credit history and insufficient collateral — address both proactively in the narrative.
+According to the Federal Reserve's 2023 Small Business Credit Survey, SBA loans and lines of credit had the highest denial rate of any financing product surveyed (42%), followed by conventional business loans (35%) — a complete, well-documented pitch is the single biggest lever a borrower controls against those odds.

 Example: One-Page Executive Summary Structure